 Just like the push button above, you can activate two separate circuits, but in this case, they are mutually exclusive to each other -- when on is activated the other one is not.

 Back to The Continuity Meter

-At this point you would have no continuity because the mercury as at the far end away from the two wires and not completing the circuit.
+At this point, you would have no continuity because the mercury is at the far end away from the two wires and not completing the circuit.
 It’s an open circuit.

 This is more obvious with the mercury switch because we can see inside the glass tube.
 However, the tilt / shake switches we’re using are opaque and we cannot see the ball and two wires inside them so using the continuity meter can help us better understand at what minimum angle those switches will be on.